Hamaad102/scramble/README.md

 1. Go into the client directory `cd client`
 2. Run `npm install` to install packages
-3. Create your environment variable (.env.local) file with a NEXT_PUBLIC_HOST= variable pointing to the server
+3. Create your environment variable (.env.local) file with a NEXT_PUBLIC_HOST variable pointing to the server
 4. Run `npm run dev` to start the client side

 ---